norwoodj/docs/docs/resume.md

 [Personal Projects](https://github.com/norwoodj)
 -----------------
 [helm-docs](https://github.com/norwoodj/helm-docs)
-:   An automatic markdown documentation generator for helm charts with over 1500 stars on github, 1 million image pulls from Docker Hub,
+:   An automatic markdown documentation generator for helm charts with over 1500 stars on github, more than 1 million image pulls from
-    and in use by dozens of organizations
+    Docker Hub, and in use by dozens of organizations

 [bastion-pod-ctl](https://github.com/norwoodj/bastion-pod-ctl)
 :   CLI tool written in go for proxying TCP traffic into a private network via a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) created on a kubernetes